Estimating Design Operating Characteristics in Bayesian Adaptive Clinical Trials: Introduction

-The remaining of the article is organized as follows -- the problem setting including the PO model and a generic Bayesian adaptive trial that employs the PO model is described in Section~\ref{sec:PO}.
-In Section~\ref{Sec:methods}, the emulation and prediction of the sampling distribution of the Bayesian test statistic using Gaussian processes including the design of the initial simulation set is described.
-A simulation study is provided in Section~\ref{Sec:sim} to assess the performance of the proposed approach in compare to trial simulation in a simple sitting.
-We present the results of applying the proposed methodology to the PO model example in Section~\ref{Sec:res}.
-Section~\ref{Sec:dis} follows with a discussion of the limitations of the proposed approach together with potential extensions.
+The remainder of this article is organized as follows.
+The clinical trial design that motivates the development of the proposed approach is described in Section~\ref{Sec:trial}.
+In Section~\ref{Sec:methods}, we introduce a method for emulating and predicting the sampling distribution of a Bayesian test statistic using a beta prior distribution with GP parameters.
+We apply the proposed approach to the motivating example in Section~\ref{Sec:PO}.
+We also discuss the design of the training set for this application and assessment of estimation using cross-validation.
+Section~\ref{Sec:dis} follows with a discussion of the limitations of the proposed approach and future extensions.